cybertraining-dsc/fa20-523-333/project/project.md

 The **mean** of the histogram assigned to "before_21st_century" is 0.54 while the **mode** is 0.961.
 The **variance** of the data is 0.07035.
 The histogram assigned to "after_21st_century" has a **mean** of 0.49 and **mode** of 0.961.
 The **variance** of the data is 0.06207.
 By analyzing the graph we can see that the valence before and after the 21<sup>st</sup> century has remained fairly the same in terms of shape.
 However, the average value of valence after the 21<sup>st</sup> century decreased by 0.05.
 Thus, songs have become less positive but there are still a good amount of positive songs being created.

 The sixth histogram that was analyzed is "tempo".
-The visualization for tempo is seen in **Figure 7**.
+The visualization for tempo is seen in Figure 7.

 ![tempo](https://github.com/cybertraining-dsc/fa20-523-333/raw/main/project/images/tempo_histogram_before_and_after_21stcentury.png)